cheonglol/whatever-springframework-java17/README.md

 2. i experiment with ideas
 3. i experiment with DSA (born to use forloops, forced to learn how it works internally)

+this repo,
+1. comes with a little front-end

 # Branches

 1. using `main` branch to,